Alabama GED Exam Information

 Students in Alabama must pass all four subject tests of the GED exam with a minimum score of 150 on each test.
 The overall score must be at least 600.
 Students may locate testing centers and make special arrangements with the Alabama Commission on Higher Education.

 To take the Alabama GED test, an individual must be at least 18 years old, not currently enrolled in school and not a high school graduate.
 Individuals who are 16 or 17 years old may take the test if they prove they are state residents and present a series of qualifying permission waivers.
 In the event that an individual should fail some or all of the test, he or she can retake it, in whole or in part, 30 days or more from the original testing date.
+After taking a section more than three times, individuals must wait 60 days to take a section again.

 Alabama's newly updated 2014 GED test is available in English and Spanish and is comprised of four sections: mathematical reasoning, science, social studies and reasoning through language arts.
 The exam is entirely computer-based and contains several question types, including multiple choice, hot spot, drag-and-drop, short answer, extended response and fill-in-the-blank.